aionnetwork/aion-docs/kernel/management/configure.en.md

 - `ERROR`
 - `OFF`

-These log levels maps directly to logback's log levels. `OFF` turns off all the logging for a particular module, and `TRACE` prints out all available logging information.
+These log levels map directly to logback's log levels. `OFF` turns off all the logging for a particular module, and `TRACE` prints out all available logging information.

 Note that the `ROOT` logger maps to the logback root logger, and captures all logs not emitted directly by any of the modules.

 ### Absolute Paths

 The logs now allow for absolute paths.
-Absolute paths refer to a very specific location on the your computer, and do not use aliases such as `~`.
+Absolute paths refer to a very specific location on your computer and do not use aliases such as `~`.

 ### Rolling Persistent Logs

 The kernel's logger is configured to persist all generated log data into the log folder by default.
 The logs roll-over every data at midnight, and every time a log file gets larger than `100MB`.

 To control the directory where the logs are stored to disk, you can change the `<log-path>` property to your directory of choice.
-To disable persistance to file entirely, set the `<log-file>` property to `false`.
+To disable persistence to the file entirely, set the `<log-file>` property to `false`.

 ```xml
 <log>